Search

 With the goal of stimulating intellectual discourse and attracting new talents, we invite emerging scholars from around the globe and locally to present lectures and engage in insightful discussions.
 Through this initiative, we aspire to strengthen our institute's academic ties, explore new avenues for collaboration, and discover prospective partners for future research synergies.

-Lounge, 2F, Institute of Statistical Science
+Recreation Hall, 2F, Institute of Statistical Science

 Career Development Networking Event for PhD Professionals in Statistics and Computational Science